Featured Resident Profiles

 How often do you work nights and weekends?

-Night and weekend shifts are mostly training call shifts with interns and new R2 residents.
+Night and weekend shifts are mostly training call shifts with interns.
 About 3 shifts every 6 months.

 Monday